Canon RP vs Olympus E-PL6

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the Canon RP provides a higher video resolution than the E-PL6.
 It can shoot video footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the Canon RP has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL6 relies on live view and the rear LCD for framing.
 That said, the E-PL6 can be equipped with an optional viewfinder – the VF-3.
 The table below summarizes some of the other core capabilities of the Canon RP and Olympus E-PL6 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PL6 and the Canon RP is in-body image stabilization (IBIS).
-The E-PL6 reduces the risk of handshake-induced blur with all attached lenses, while the Canon RP has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL6 reduces the risk of handshake-induced blur with all attached lenses, while the Canon RP offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.